23 Aug 2021

 Running has always been one of the best ways to combine physical fitness with the great outdoors.

 Road and trail running events are a great way to stay motivated, become part of a community and build up your trophy cabinet.
-They’re also perfect for discovering Australia’s amazing national parks, forests and coastlines!
+They’re also perfect for discovering Australia’s amazing national parks, forests, deserts and coastlines.

 READ ALSO: 13 National Parks You Don't Want to Miss